Yoshie Kashiwabara

-Yoshie Kashiwabara (柏原芳恵, Kashiwabara Yoshie) is a Japanese popular pop singer-songwriter and actress, who gained her popularity as a teen idol in the early 80s.
+Yoshie Kashiwabara (柏原芳恵, Kashiwabara Yoshie) is a Japanese pop singer and actress currently signed under Freeload agency.
+In early 1980's, she gained her popularity as a teen idol and made singing debut with single No.1.

-Biography
+She represented Japan at the 1986 ABU Popular Song Contest.

+History

 Born in Osaka, Yoshie Kashiwabara took part in, and won, the "Star Tanjo" contest in 1979, and rose to fame in 1980 as a teen idol, making her debut with the song "No.1" when she was only 14 years old.
 With determination and strong will, plus a good voice, Yoshie finally made it with a top 10 song "Hello Goodbye" – her 7th single – in autumn 1981, bringing her instant fame and popularity.

 Yoshie's strong performance continued in 1982, with all four of her singles in that year making it into the top 10, and many were expecting her to be selected for the year-end NHK Red and White Song festival, but she was surprisingly dropped while Junko Mihara, who also debuted in 1980 along with Yoshie, was chosen, making it the headline news for that year's annual show.

 Yoshie continued to work hard the next year (1983) not only by singing; she acted in a few dramas as well, and as expected, she was finally rewarded by being selected for that year's Red and White Song Festival.
+One of her biggest hits, "Haru na no ni", composed by Miyuki Nakajima, which was released in spring 1983, was a song about graduation, and is still one of the most popular graduation-themed songs, which is performed all over Japan during graduation period.

 In 1985, Yoshie tried to leave her teen idol image behind by portraying a more mature, sexier image, and was well recognised.
-Her sexy posters for her hit song "Quietly in love" (し・の・び・愛), which were hung on buildings and advertisement venues, were all stolen within days, and in this year it was found out that the then Crown Prince of Japan was a big fan of Yoshie, and instantly she was the talk of the town, pushing her to return to the stage of Kohaku (Red and White) for a second (and final) appearance.
+Her sexy posters for her hit song "Shinobi no Ai", which were hung on buildings and advertisement venues, were all stolen within days, and in this year it was found out that the then Crown Prince of Japan was a big fan of Yoshie, and instantly she was the talk of the town, pushing her to return to the stage of Kōhaku Uta Gassen (Red and White) for a second (and final) appearance.

 From 1986 onwards, Yoshie began writing lyrics for her own songs, but in the ever-competitive Japanese music industry, her popularity began to decline precipitously.
 She then began to focus on acting and releasing many photography album, mostly featuring her in swimsuits and/or sexy lingerie.

-She has released a total of 37 singles, but only and after 1990.
-Her last single was released in 2008, for which she wrote the lyrics.
+After 1990, she temporarily suspended her music activities and focuses more on releasing photo books, television appearances as a host and actress on the movies, theatre stage and television dramas.

+In 2007, she released her first enka cover-album Encore under enka recording label Freeload.

+In 2020, to commrate her 40th singing debut, released new single Ku・zu:Watashi no Kare.
 As of now, Yoshie still sings and held her annual gala dinner show.

-One of her biggest hits, "Haru na no ni", composed by Miyuki Nakajima, which was released in spring 1983, was a song about graduation, and is still one of the most popular graduation-themed songs, which is performed all over Japan during graduation period.